James Hunt: Death

-Hunt died in the early hours of 15 June 1993 of a heart attack at his home in Wimbledon, after having felt unwell, with pains in his upper body, the previous evening.
+Hunt died in the early hours of 15 June 1993 of a heart attack at his home in Wimbledon.
+Hunt had been feeling unwell the previous evening, with pains in his upper body.
 He was 45 years old.

 At his funeral service, the pallbearers included his father Wallis, his brothers Tim, Peter and David, and his friend Anthony 'Bubbles' Horsley.
 They carried the coffin out of the church and into the hearse, which drove two miles to Putney Vale Crematorium, where he was cremated.
 After the service, most of the mourners went to Peter Hunt's home to open a 1922 claret, the year of Wallis Hunt's birth.
 The claret had been given to him by James on his 60th birthday in 1982.
 Speeches by Stirling Moss and Alexander Hesketh reflected the complexity and strength of Hunt's character.